All Episodes

 We can't build a fence with the Hoover Dam.

-Well, with Golden Gate Bridge and the Bay Bridge happened in the 30s as well.
+Wow, with Golden Gate Bridge and the Bay Bridge happened in the 30s as well.

 Now we can't build a fence.

-And we've lost the will uh to do these things that we can't oh, we can't do that.
+And it's frightening that we've lost this dynamism and we've lost the will to do these things that we can't.

-We have fences uh and these things can be done.
+And these things can be done.

 We're the United States of America.

-Anyway, Dingy Harry, now blaming the president, told Bush the only hope for the bill is if he can come up and deliver more than twenty Republican senators to break the filibuster and pass the measure.
+Anyway, Dingy Harry, now blaming the president, told Bush the only hope for the bill is if he can come up and deliver more than 20 Republican senators to break the filibuster and pass the measure.

 Dingy Harry said he's maxed out at 38 votes that they delivered on a test vote last week.

-Uh Dingy Harry said, simply put, we need many more than seven Republicans to vote for cloture and final passage of the bill.
+Dingy Harry said, simply put, we need many more than seven Republicans to vote for cloture and final passage of the bill.

-Problem is if you can't get all 51 of your guys in lockstep on this, why is it the Republicans?
+The problem is, if you can't get all 51 of your guys in lockstep on this, why is it the Republicans?

 So he's dumping on the president to get the votes, and the president's up there trying to accept the challenge.

-Brief timeout here, 800 282-2882, the number.
+Brief timeout here, 800-282-2882, the number.

 If you want to call, we'll be back after this.

-They are of Dan Blather.
+They are of Dan Blather, formerly of the CBS Evening News.

 She's a very nice person, and I have a lot of friends at CBS News.